dzhavat/dzhavat.github.io/_posts/posts/2022-07-15-quick-pick-terminal-commands-in-vs-code.md

 ### But wait, there’s more

 If you hold the `Alt` key while selecting a command, the text will be written in the Terminal without running it.
 This way you can modify it if you need to.
-You can also seach for a command in the input field.
+You can also search for a command in the input field.

 #### Assigning a key keybinding